- August 1, 2015

 The myth surrounding there being mercury in fillings with amalgam is just that – a myth.
 The confusion that most people have concerning mercury is how mercury enters your bloodstream and becomes poisonous.
 In its natural form mercury is a liquid metal that naturally exists all around us – even in low levels in our bodies!

-Mercury in large amounts is highly toxic, but it’s much harder to be poisoned by mercury than you might think, especially by mercury in fillings!
-Liquid mercury cannot be absorbed through digestion.
+Mercury in large amounts is highly toxic, but poisoning by mercury is much harder than you might think, especially by mercury in fillings!
+Absorption of liquid mercury is not possible through digestion.
 That means if you swallow a bit of mercury, like from a thermometer or a filling, it will simply pass through your digestive tract!

 Where people get mercury poisoning from is generally inhalation of fine particles and mercury vapors.
 The mercury in your fillings is harmless!